ehorodyski/bus-schedule/UPDATE_GUIDE.md

 On the other hand if we have a concurrent data modification scenario in a part of our application, we might as well use a store from the beginning, because that is a great solution for that situation.

+vehicle-location-map
  // TODO: We do not want to turn this portion into store.
 Why?
     //       0.
 We are creating markers for all possible
     //       1.
 GoogleMaps is finicky
     //       2. shouldDisplayRoute is called hundreds of times
     //       3.
 Ultimately, creates unneeded overhead.

+route-item
+    //// TODO: This is a place where we would NOT want to run an action, since they do not return anything.

 Unidirectional Data Flow